 4. History

 The history of the Slovenian people is extensive.
-Slovenes were a member of several empires, kingdoms, and nations prior to their independence in 1991.
-Visitors may let their imaginations run wild when seeing mediaeval castles.
+Slovenes were a member of several empires, kingdoms, and nations before their independence in 1991.
+Visitors may let their imaginations run wild when seeing medieval castles.
 A hidden partisan hospital from World War II named Hospital Franja shows the incredible bravery of those who fought in the conflict.

 5. Caves